 Satellite Content and Core Content

-Now the theory around satellite content was especially designed for blogging strategies and content marketing strategies.
-However, myself and other marketers I know, we’ve applied the satellite content strategy to anything from event listing pages to ecommerce product pages.
+Now the theory around satellite content was specifically designed for blogging strategies and content marketing strategies.
+However, I and other marketers I know have applied the satellite content strategy to anything from event listing pages to e-commerce product pages.

 And it works.
 It keeps working.
 Day in and day out.

-When I applied it, it helped me bring my tech startup back then 5,000 new users in just 4 months.
+When I applied it, it helped me bring 5,000 new users in just 4 months to my tech startup which I was managing back then.
 And this is after I’d struggled for 18 months to bring the first 5,000.
 So basically I’ve doubled the number in 4.5x less time.

-I would create a really long page on the website, or a really long blog post.
-It targeted one of the Direct 1, Direct 2 or Direct 3 keywords from my own strategy.
-I’d create the really long resource.
-Do SEO for it (optimize content .. manually back then :)) because the SEO Live Assistant from Squirrly was not around .. optimize snippet, etc.).
+I would create a really long page on the website or a really long blog post that targeted one of the Direct 1, Direct 2 or Direct 3 keywords from my own strategy.
+I’d do SEO for it (optimize content; manually back then :)) because the SEO Live Assistant from Squirrly was not around; optimize snippet, etc.).

-Then, I’d create 5 satellite pages which all linked to it.
-In very obvious places, to ensure that people visiting the satellites would end up visiting the Core Page itself.
+Then, I’d create 5 satellite pages which all linked to it in very obvious places.
+This was to ensure that people visiting the satellites would end up visiting the Core Page itself.

 Some of the satellite pages were created to be related to current trends, current world events, celebrities, etc. Anything that would help the satellites generate buzz and tons of traffic from “novelty stuff”.
 It had that novelty appeal.

-These satellite pages then lead people to the Core Page.
+These satellite pages then led people to the Core Page.

-This was made to ensure that the Focus Page kept all the Authority locked in, and that it was not leaking it out.
+This was made to ensure that the Focus Page kept all the Authority locked in.

 All of this created massive SEO boosts for my focus pages back then.

-Just a few days left!
-You’ve learned a lot.
+Just a few days left on your Journey!
+You’re learning a lot; so keep at it!
 You can do this.